-We plan to validate DSTAT and ONC201 drug substance and drug product processes prior to approval at our selected vendors.
-It is our expectation that only one supplier of drug substance and one supplier of drug product will be qualified as vendors for each of DSTAT and ONC201 with the FDA.
+We plan to validate ONC201 drug substance and drug product processes prior to approval at our selected vendors.
+It is our expectation that only one supplier of drug substance and one supplier of drug product will be qualified as vendors for ONC201 with the FDA.

 As more batch data is generated post-validation for both the drug substance and drug products, and as additional stability data is collected, issues may arise in our processes and stability programs which could require resolution in order to proceed with our planned clinical trials and obtain regulatory approval for the commercial marketing of our products and product candidates.
-In the future, we may identify significant impurities, which could result in increased scrutiny by the regulatory agencies, delays in clinical program and regulatory approval for our products and product candidates, increases in our operating expenses, or failure to obtain or maintain approval for each of DSTAT, ONC201 or in the case of TEMBEXA, maintain approval.
+In the future, we may identify significant impurities, which could result in increased scrutiny by the regulatory agencies, delays in clinical program and regulatory approval for our products and product candidates, increases in our operating expenses, or failure to obtain or maintain approval for ONC201 or in the case of TEMBEXA, maintain approval.